William3Johnson/handbook.status.im/src/perks/health-resources-for-your-office.md

 Experts recommend a posture where the neck, shoulder, and lower back are aligned with your monitor at eye level.
 Ideally, you'd switch from sitting to a standing desk, so you strike rules one and two all at once.

-Check out Workspace and equipment perks to get yourself a suitable desk and ergonomic chair setup, plus an external monitor if needed.

 Most injuries are reversible, so if you experience pain or discomfort, seek advice.

 ### 🌀 Blue light

 Blue light can mess with your sleep, and speed up blindness.

-> 🤟🏽 Shout out @mamy for suggesting this topic!

 Some ideas for minimizing the strain on your eyes:
 Enable Night Shift or a similar blue light reduction app on your mobile device.
 Night Shift pro tip - move the color temperature slider to warm because the default still allows some blue light.